 -Overall, African Americans reported higher levels of complicated grief symptoms than Caucasians, especially when they spent less time speaking to others about their loss experience.
 National Library of Medicine.
 African Americans in bereavement: grief as a function of ethnicity

 -In 2006, 25% of black widowed women were entitled to benefits as a wife or widow of a worker.
 Among white women, 38% were entitled to benefits as a wife or widow of a worker.
-(Black Women: The Unfinished Agenda)
+(Wearing the Garment of Widowhood: Variations in Time Since Spousal Loss Among Community-Dwelling Older Adults))

 -In 2014, 31% of older African-Americans were widowed.
 African-American women are known by many as one of the strongest groups of women in the world, mentally.
 (A Statistical Profile of Black Older Americans Aged 65+.